Frank Altschul: Career

 He founded the private family office, Overbrook Management Corporation, to manage and protect the wealth and financial well-being of the Altschul Family.
 In 2002, the office opened its doors to provide asset management and related services to institutional investors and high net worth individuals.
 Over the years, Overbrook's leadership passed to his son, Arthur Altschul, and then to his grandson, Arthur Goodhart Altschul Jr, who currently serves as Overbrook's Chairman.

 Philanthropy

-In 1924, Altschul co-founded the Yale Library Associates, which was responsible for overseeing Yale libraries.
+In 1924, Altschul co-founded the Yale Library Associates, responsible for overseeing Yale libraries.
 Between 1961 and 1964, he also made financial contributions to various colleges and universities to establish professorships, including his alma mater Yale University and Williams College.
 Altschul served as director of the English-Speaking Union, vice president of the Woodrow Wilson Foundation, and as vice president and secretary of the Council on Foreign Relations.